Kyriosity/read-write/README+/software/design/parts/README+/ext_parts.md

-# Software&nbsp;&nbsp;&mdash;&nbsp;&nbsp;External parts
+# Software &nbsp;&mdash;&nbsp; External parts

 What are the cornerstones of a big new project - technologies, tools, requirements, planning, team, and budget?
 Neither. \
 **The fundamentals already exist and are proven concepts/components to adopt.**

-> This follows the universal paradigm: learn first from others.
+> **This follows the universal paradigm: learn first from others.**

-Full-fledged third-party frameworks, libraries, and services allow developers to focus on application business and UX rather than tame technologies, type and maintain tons of boilerplate code; test, find, and fix extra bugs.<sup>:raising_hand:</sup>
+Full-fledged third-party frameworks, libraries, and services allow developers to focus on application business and UX rather than tame technologies, type and maintain tons of boilerplate code; test, find, and fix extra bugs.<sup>🙋</sup>\
+&nbsp; &nbsp; <sup>:raising_hand:</sup> <samp>I like their pragmatic and eloquent motto "We are your extended team" (DevExpress).</samp>

 Such external parts are often a click away from evaluation and range: